Chapter 10 : Chapter Ten: Healing and Revealing

 "It check's for the amount of soreness in a muscle in the body.
-Red is about the highest it can go."
-She answered, her voice shaky.
+Red is about the highest it can go.
+I haven't seen a case this bad since the First War " She answered, her voice shaky.

 "It's all I have right now, but I'll get you some more."
 She said, uncorking it for Harry.

 "What is it?"
 Harry asked, straining to read the small letters written on the potion.

 "It's a Pain Reliever Potion."
 She replied, and handed the vial to him.

 "Someone slipped me one in Little Hangleton."
 Harry said, suddenly remembering.